prominence-eosc/docs-eosc/source/command-line-interface.rst

    $ prominence create alahiff/testpi
    Job created with id 7375

 Here ``alahiff/testpi`` is the name of the container image on Docker Hub.
+This command will submit a job which runs a container from the ``alahiff/testpi`` image using the default entrypoint specified in the image.
+In this case it is a simple Python script which calculates pi in three different ways.

 To check the status of the job, run ``prominence list`` to list all currently active jobs: